OmriBaso/windows-privilege-escalation-cheat-sheet/README.md

 ______________________________________________________

-12. Check for files like .txt / .php - read them. check for automated scripts that are waiting for scertain files for example:
+12. Check for files like .txt / .php - read them. check for automated scripts that are waiting for certain files for example:

 "Admin is waiting for PDF drop it in C:\Docs" - create a Malicious PDF - drop it